 Please see Countertops Surface Comparisons to learn more about differences between Quartz and Quartzite.

 Quartz is as heat resistant as granite – False

 Quartz is not heat resistant.
 Never place hot pots and pans or anything that’s hot, including dishes, or utensils from the stove or oven directly onto a Quartz countertop.
 This will make the resin discolor, giving the counter a whitish look.
 Quartz under direct fire will start burning like plastic.

 A Quartz countertop won’t be harmed by occasional exposure to UV rays – for example, it won’t darken or become dull, if it receives a few bits of sunlight a day.
-Quartz is not suitable for exterior applications.
-If installed outdoors, it can be damaged by prolonged exposure to direct sunlight and heat, with dark colors being particularly vulnerable to these effects.
+When a quartz slab is installed outside, its color shade is susceptible to alteration due to extended exposure to direct sunlight and heat, with dark colors being particularly vulnerable to these effects.